nilearn/nilearn/doc/building_blocks/searchlight.rst

 distribution, which is known under specific assumptions.
 In practice, neuroimaging signal has a complex structure that might not match these assumptions.
-An exact, non-parametric *permutation test* can be performed as an alternative to the analytic F-test: We exange the signal values of all voxels while the tested variables remain unchanged and we perform a voxel-wise analysis on these permuted data.
-When the data are transformed this way, the relationship between the fmri signal and the tested variates are broken while the value of the signal in each particular voxel can be observed with the same probability than the original value associated to that voxel.
+An exact, non-parametric *permutation test* can be performed as an alternative to the analytic F-test: We exchange the signal values of all voxels while the tested variables remain unchanged and we perform a voxel-wise analysis on these permuted data.
+When the data are transformed this way, the relationships between the image descriptors and the tested variates are broken while the value of the signal in each particular voxel can be observed with the same probability than the original value associated to that voxel.
 Note that it is hereby assumed that the signal distribution is the same in every voxel.
-Several data shuffling are performed (typically 10,000) while the F-scores for every voxel and every data shuffling is stored.
-The empirical distribution of the F-scores is thus constructed (under the hypothesis that there is no relationship between the tested variates and the neuroimaging signal, the so-called *null-hypothesis*) and we can compare the original F-scores to that distribution: The rank of the original F-scores is inversely proportional to their associated p-value.
+Several data shufflings are performed (typically 10,000) while the F-scores for every voxel and every data shuffling is stored.
+The empirical distribution of the F-scores is thus constructed (under the hypothesis that there is no relationship between the tested variates and the neuroimaging signal, the so-called *null-hypothesis*) and we can compare the original F-scores to that
+distribution: The rank of the original F-scores is inversely proportional to their associated p-value.
 The :func:`nilearn.mass_univariate.permuted_ols` function returns the p-values computed with a permutation test.

 .. literalinclude:: ../../plot_haxby_mass_univariate.py
-   :start-after: from nilearn.mass_univariate import permuted_ols
+   :start-after: from nilearn.input_data import NiftiMasker
    :end-before: ### Load Haxby dataset

 .. literalinclude:: ../../plot_haxby_mass_univariate.py